henryphseven/Machine_Learning/README.md

-This course had two predictive projects.
+This course has two predictive projects.
 One is a regression problem, and the other is a classification problem.
 The summaries of the two projects are as follows: